What is a DO vs MD?

 DO Philosophy

-The DO philosophy contemplates all aspects of a patient rather than symptoms alone.
 Physicians who study this philosophy learn to consider the body's ability to heal and regulate itself.
 While these physicians are knowledgeable in conventional medicine, they also use hands-on, manipulative techniques to aid the body’s healing process.

-DO vs. MD: Application and Education
+DO vs. MD: Application Process and Requirements

 Osteopathic and allopathic schools have separate application systems.
 Once you have decided which philosophy you want to pursue, you will use the respective application to apply.

-DO Application
+DO Application Process

 Future DOs will apply to medical school using a system provided by the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS).
 Students will need to fulfill the required prerequisite courses and extracurricular activities for their application.
+Here’s everything you’ll need to apply:

-Prerequisites vary from school to school.
 Some schools require a certain number of upper-level biology courses rather than the traditionally required courses alone.
 Pre-med majors will typically fulfill the prerequisites needed for both DO and MD medical schools.

 Letters of recommendation are required to accompany your application.
 As is the case with prerequisites, the number of letters you need will vary from school to school.
 Currently, you can submit up to six letters to AACOMAS.
 They recommend sending any additional letters directly to prospective programs.